cordixx42/check24messenger/README.md

 Frontend: ReactJs
-Three main views: ChatOverview, Chat, Message ChatOverview compromises the navigation bar on the left, and the area on the right, where either Chats or a basic welcome page (DefaultView) is shown
+Three main views: ChatOverview, Chat, Message ChatOverview shows a navigation bar with the chats on the left, and the individual chats on the right Message shows the part of the chat displaying all the messages

 Three minor views: UserIdentification, DefaultView, NotFound UserIdentification as a very simple login page, DefaultView as a simple welcome page and NotFound, if user does not exist